faz320/MBAsuperwomen/index.md

 -- The credit scores are based on the **Bloomberg default risk model**, expressed in a combination of numbers and letters <br>
 -- 1-year default risk IG2 which represents an estimated 1-year default probability between 0.002%-0.004%.
 For the purpose of this analysis, the maximum value of the range was assigned to the corresponding risk (i.e., 0.004%) <br>
+-- Bloomberg default risk of a subset of 154 firms were extracted and mean values were taken for each year from 2011-2021 <br>

 <p align="center">
   <img src="pics/figure 2 - american airline v2.png" alt="Figure 2" width="800"/>